kevinrefermat/Sticky/README.md

 Both of the above methods are most conveniently used by building a debug setting into your app.
 Add a button to delete the on-disk persistence and a switch to toggle `inMemory` when initializing `PersistentContainer`.

 For the `inMemory` switch, the state will need to be persisted outside of Core Data (`UserDefaults` for example) so that this state is available to your app on next launch.

+### Customizable Behavior of `PersistentContainer`

+Make your app depend on `PersistentContainerProtocol` instead of `PersistentContainer`.
+Then create a mock object that conforms to `PersistentContainerProtocol` to simulate edge cases in your app or behavior that is hard to replicate in the real world.

+Want to simulate a scenario where loading the persistent stores failes?
+Create a mock object that conforms to `PersistentContainerProtocol` that throws an error inside `start()`.

+Want to simulate a slow data migration?
+Create a new object that wraps `PersistentContainer` and inside `start()` have it sleep for a while before calling the underlying `start()`.